monalabs/mona-openai/README.md

 NOTE: Stream is currently only supported with SDK usage, and not with using REST directly.

-## Langchain support
+## LangChain support

-You can use the exported `monitor_langchain_llm` to wrap a Langchain OpenAI LLM (chat or normal) with Mona's monitoring capabilities.:
+You can use the exported `monitor_langchain_llm` to wrap a LangChain OpenAI LLM (chat or normal) with Mona's monitoring capabilities.:

 ```py
 from mona_openai import monitor_langchain_llm